mondoohq/cnquery/README.md

 ## Development

-See our [Development Documentation](docs/development.md) for information on building and contributing to cnquery.
+See our [development documentation](docs/development.md) for information on building and contributing to cnquery.

 ## Legal